 Justin Yu's Theodore Rex somehow lives up to all the hype — and Oxheart's legacy.
+Now, it's takeout only.

 Justin Yu's Theodore Rex is earning as much credit as Oxheart.